maxitg/SetReplace/Documentation/Systems/AtomicStateSystem.md

 <img src="/Documentation/Images/AtomicStateSystemExample.png" width="858.6">

 Note that spacelike separation is not possible in the `AtomicStateSystem`.
-As a result, since events cannot currently produce branchlike-separated outputs, events in this system can only generate a single state.
-Branching can only occur due to multiple rules.
+As a result, branching due to overlaps of different subsets of input tokens cannot occur.
+And, since events cannot produce branchlike-separated outputs and there is currently no way to assign multiple outputs to a single match of a left-hand side of a rule, branching can only occur due to multiple rules.